MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 - Yammer (preview)

 If you're interested in a specific app being featured, [send us details about the app](mailto:casfeedback@microsoft.com).
 Be sure to send the use case you're interested in for onboarding it.

+## Known issues

+- **Proxy can be bypassed using embedded token**
+It's possible to bypass the proxy in cases where the application itself embeds the token within the links.
+An end user can copy the link and access the resource directly in that case.

+- **Copy/cut policy can be bypassed using Developer Tools**
+It's possible to bypass the defined copy/cut policy by using the browser developer tools.
+For example, in a policy that prevents copy of content from Microsoft Word, it's possible to view the content using Developer Tools, copy the content from there and then bypass the proxy.

+- **Proxy can be bypassed by a parameter change**
+It's possible to bypass the defined session policy by modifying parameters.
+For example, it's possible to alter the URL parameters and mislead the service in a way that bypasses the proxy and enables a download of a sensitive file.

+- **Browser plug-in limitation**
+Our current Conditional Access App Control session restrictions enforcement solution doesn't support native applications, since it requires some modification of the underlying application code.
+Browser extensions, similar to native apps, are pre-installed on the browser and so don't allow us to modify their code as needed and will break when their tokens are redirected through our proxy solution.
+As an administrator, you can define the default system behavior when a policy can't be enforced and choose between allowing access or totally blocking it.

 ## Next steps